baciZzz/ArcGIS-Pro-SDK-Geoprocessor/README.md

 #### Introduction
 In the ArcGIS Pro SDK (2.8), it mimics the Geoprocessor and IGPProcess in ArcGIS Engine.

+You'll better modify the Geoprocessor and IGPProcessExtension to suit your habits.

 ## Implementation
 1. Generation of all tools under version 2.8, including obsolete tools (1808).
 2. 'Annotations' of methods, parameters, and enumerations.